-Conditional Formatting for Blank Cells is the function in excel which is used for creating inbuilt or customized formatting.
-From this, we can highlight the duplicate, color the cell as per different value range, etc. It has also a way to highlight blank cells.
+Conditional Formatting for Blank Cells is the function in excel that is used for creating inbuilt or customized formatting.
+From this, we can highlight the duplicate, color the cell as per different value ranges, etc. It also has a way to highlight blank cells.

 How to Apply Conditional Formatting for Blank Cells?